SESYNC-ci/tidyverse-lesson/docs/_slides/forcats.md

 # Embrace factors

-forcats for factors. not to be confused with forecast.
+`forcats` is for factors.
+Not to be confused with the `forecast` package.

 ===